Arts in Residence

 On Sunday there will be more opportunities for exploring music.
 Sometimes

-there will be a traditional Sunday lunch, while on other occasions the
+there will be a buffet or traditional Sunday lunch, while on other occasions the

-pattern of the day will be similar to that on Saturday.
+pattern of the day will be similar to that on a Saturday.
 Departure will take

 place either on Sunday afternoon after tea, or on Monday morning after